ml4bio/RNA-FM/README.md

 ## Quick Start for Further Development. <a name="Quick_Start"></a>
-PyTorch is the prerequisite package which you must have installed to use this repository.
+Python 3.8 (maybe higher version) and PyTorch are the prerequisite packages which you must have installed to use this repository.
 You can install `rna-fm` in your own environment with the following pip command if you just want to use the pre-trained language model. you can either install rna-fm from PIPY: